Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_lootgoblin_regen_rate                   3       // How often (in seconds) a loot goblin should regain health while regenerating ttt_lootgoblin_regen_delay                  0       // The length of the delay (in seconds) before the loot goblin's health will start to regenerate

+// Cupid
+ttt_cupids_are_independent                  0       // Whether cupids should be treated as members of the independent team (rather than the jester team) ttt_cupid_lovers_notify_mode                1       // Who is notified with cupid makes two players fall in love 0 - No one.
+1 - Everyone.
+2 - Traitors.
+3 - Innocents
+ttt_cupid_can_damage_lovers                 0       // Whether cupid should be able to damage the lovers ttt_cupid_lovers_can_damage_lovers          1       // Whether the lovers should be able to damage each other ttt_cupid_lovers_can_damage_cupid           0       // Whether the lovers should be able to damage cupid ttt_cupid_lover_vision_enable               1       // Whether the lovers can see outlines of each other through walls ttt_beggar_notify_mode                      0       // The logic to use when notifying players that a cupid is killed.
+0 - Don't notify anyone.
+1 - Only notify traitors and detective.
+2 - Only notify traitors.
+3 - Only notify detective.
+4 - Notify everyone ttt_beggar_notify_sound                     0       // Whether to play a cheering sound when a cupid is killed ttt_beggar_notify_confetti                  0       // Whether to throw confetti when a cupid is a killed

 // ----------------------------------------

 // INDEPENDENT TEAM SETTINGS